ghostXcity/rhaptos2.repo/docs/session-mgmt.rst

 Known issues
 ============

-I am not handling the situation of user signing in twice.
+* I am not handling the situation of user signing in twice.
-I am not handling registraftion (co-ordinate with michael) I am not setting cookie expires ...
+* I am not handling registraftion (co-ordinate with michael)
+* I am not setting cookie expires ...
-I *am* setting httponly
+* I *am* setting httponly
+* 'SSL' * 443

 What is wrong with current setup?